Agnews Developmental Center: History

-Early years
+Psychiatrist Frederick W. Hatch, was elected as the Superintendent of Agnews Insane Asylum from the Fall of 1889 until 1897.
+He later served as the General Superintendent of State Hospitals in California for some 20 years.

-Prior to 1906, the Agnews State Hospital, constructed in 1885, was modeled after the Kirkbride Plan and designed by architect Theodore Lenzen.
-This building was destroyed in the 1906 San Francisco earthquake, and Agnews became infamous as the site of the Santa Clara Valley's greatest loss of life resulting from the quake.
+The 1906 San Francisco earthquake caused the destruction of the facility and nearby buildings.
+117 patients and staff were killed and buried in mass graves on the site.
+Agnews then became infamous as the site of the Santa Clara Valley's greatest loss of life resulting from the quake.
 The Daily Palo Alto reported: "The position of the people in Agnews is critical; a number of insane persons having escaped from the demolished asylum, are running at random about the country."
-117 patients and staff were killed and buried in mass graves on the site.
-The main building and some others were irreparably damaged.

 Following this disaster, Agnews was rebuilt in the Mediterranean Revival architecture styles of Mission Revival—Spanish Colonial Revival, in a layout resembling a college campus of two-story buildings.
 It re-opened circa 1911 as Agnews State Mental Hospital.
 The facility was a small self-contained town, including a multitude of construction trade "shops", a farm which raised pigs and vegetable crops, a steam generating power plant for heating the buildings by steam, and even a fire department.

+In 1926, the center was expanded to include a second campus about 2 mi to the east in San Jose (37°24′32″N 121°55′53″W).
+A hospital was later built for the campus.
+Individuals with developmental disabilities were first admitted to a special rehabilitation program in 1965.

+Programs for the mentally ill were discontinued in 1972 following deinstitutionalisation.
+The west campus would close 26 years later in 1998.
+Following the deinstitutionalisation of the east campus, the campus would be used for the care and treatment of people with developmental disabilities until the property was sold and closed in 2011.